Dyh123/learngit2/readme.txt

-GIT is version control system.
+GIT is distributed version control system.
 GIt is free software.